Why does Israel arrest thousands of Palestinians?

 Naji Abbas – Director of the Prisoners & Detainees Department at Physicians for Human Rights-Israel

-Ubai Aboudi – Executive director at Bisan Center for Research and Development, held in administrative detention in Israel without trial
+Ubai Aboudi – Executive director at Bisan Center for Research and Development; held in administrative detention in Israel without trial

 Milena Ansari – Israel and Palestine assistant researcher at Human Rights Watch